wp-cli/entity-command/README.md

 Marks one or more users as spam on multisite.

 ~~~
-wp user spam <id>...
+wp user spam <user>...
 ~~~

 **OPTIONS**

-	<id>...
+	<user>...
-		One or more IDs of users to mark as spam.
+		The user login, user email, or user ID of the user(s) to mark as spam.

 **EXAMPLES**